Lend Me Your Ears

 Music Evening at the Capitol Grounds, Washington, D.C., from Harper's Weekly July 23, 1870; and the last band concert on the Capitol's East Front in 1958 before construction of the extension.

-One of the longest-standing musical influences in Washington, D.C. is the bands of the U.S Armed Forces, which have performed concerts on Capitol Grounds throughout the summer since 1863.
-The 2016 series of concerts will be inaugurated by the United States Marine Band, "The President's Own," on Wednesday, June 1.
+One of the longest-standing musical influences in Washington, D.C. is the bands of the U.S. Armed Forces, which have performed concerts on the U.S. Capitol grounds throughout the summer since 1863.
 Bands representing each of the branches of the military perform on alternating days on the West Front steps of the Capitol Building.
 All concerts will commence at 8:00 p.m. — weather permitting.

 View of the National Mall and fireworks, plus concertgoers at A Capitol Fourth, 2009.